The Collection 1982–1988

 The Collection 1982–1988 is a French-language compilation album by Canadian singer Celine Dion, released in Europe in 1997.
-It features 28 songs recorded between 1982 and 1988 on a two-CD set.
-Previously these songs were released on separate albums: Gold Vol. 1 (1995) and C'est pour vivre (1997).
-The album was issued under many different titles, with different covers, and by various music labels.
-It charted in European countries reaching number 11 in Denmark, number 20 in Belgium Wallonia, number 27 in Sweden and number 37 in the Netherlands.
+It includes 28 songs recorded between 1982 and 1988 on a two-CD set.
+These tracks were previously issued on Gold Vol. 1 (1995) and C'est pour vivre (1997).
+The compilation appeared under various titles, with different covers, and was released by numerous music labels.
+It charted in several European countries, reaching number 11 in Denmark, number 20 in Belgium's Wallonia, number 27 in Sweden, and number 37 in the Netherlands.

-Background and content
+Background and release

-Thanks to the success of D'eux, which became the best-selling French-language album of all time, various music labels around the world issued compilations with Dion's early and rare recordings from the 1980s.
-After 1995's Gold Vol. 1 and 1997's C'est pour vivre, a two-CD compilation featuring songs from both of these albums was released in 1997 and 1998 in Europe.
-It was issued under many various titles: The Collection 1982–1988, The Greatest Hits 1982–1988, Premiers succès, Amour, Sus Canciones Más Bellas, C'est pour toi, Lo Mejor de Céline Dion, The French Collection, The French Love Album, The Solid Gold Collection, The Best of the Early Years: The French Collection, Ne partez pas sans moi and Avec toi: the Very Best of the Early Years.
-The compilations were released with many different covers and by various music labels.
+Following the success of D'eux, which became the best-selling French-language album of all time, music labels around the world issued compilations of Dion's early and less widely available recordings from the 1980s.
+After Gold Vol. 1 in 1995 and C'est pour vivre in 1997, a two-CD compilation combining songs from both albums was released in Europe in 1997 and 1998.
+It appeared under numerous titles, including The Collection 1982–1988, The Greatest Hits 1982–1988, Premiers succès, Amour, Sus Canciones Más Bellas, C'est pour toi, Lo Mejor de Céline Dion, The French Collection, The French Love Album, The Solid Gold Collection, The Best of the Early Years: The French Collection, Ne partez pas sans moi, and Avec toi: the Very Best of the Early Years.
+These editions were issued with different covers and by various labels.

-Critical reception and commercial performance
+Critical reception

-Jose F. Promis of AllMusic gave The Collection 1982–1988 two and a half out of five stars and wrote that this album collects most of Dion's essential recordings from her pre-superstar years, when she was a very young French singer, popular in Canada and France.
-Promis noted the heavily synthesized europop of the 1988 Eurovision contest winner "Ne partez pas sans moi", which was the song that introduced Dion to international audiences, and is a milestone in her career.
-According to him, many of the songs on this set are fair, and differ from the processed teen pop of the late 1990s because of the ever-present sincerity in Dion's voice.
-Highlights include the elegant ballads "Tellement j'ai d'amour pour toi", "Benjamin", and "La voix du bon Dieu", the shimmering "Avec toi" and "Du soleil au cœur;" and the anthemic "C'est pour vivre".
-Other songs almost make the mark, such as the dramatic "La religieuse", but are marred by sometimes bizarre production, and, in this case, a truly off-putting bridge.
-Others are sing-song, nursery rhyme-type material, especially "Hymne à l'amitié" and the incredibly 1980s sounding "Hello mister Sam".
+Jose F. Promis of AllMusic gave the album two and a half out of five stars, writing that it gathers many of Dion's key recordings from her pre-superstar years, when she was a young French-language singer known mainly in Canada and France.
+Promis noted the heavily synthesized europop sound of the 1988 Eurovision winner "Ne partez pas sans moi", which introduced Dion to international audiences and became a milestone in her career.
+He described many songs on the set as solid, distinguished from late-1990s teen pop by the sincerity in Dion's voice.
+He highlighted the elegant ballads "Tellement j'ai d'amour pour toi", "Benjamin", and "La voix du bon Dieu", as well as "Avec toi" and "Du soleil au cœur", and the anthemic "C'est pour vivre".
+Some tracks, such as the dramatic "La religieuse", fall short due to unusual production choices, including what he described as an off-putting bridge.
+Others, including "Hymne à l'amitié" and the distinctly 1980s-sounding "Hello mister Sam", are more reminiscent of nursery rhyme-style material.

+Commercial performance

-The Collection 1982–1988 peaked inside top 40 in European countries, reaching number 11 in Denmark (July 1998), number 20 in Belgium Wallonia (August 1997), number 27 in Sweden (March 1998) and number 37 in the Netherlands (March 1998).
+The Collection 1982–1988 reached the top 40 in several European countries, peaking at number 11 in Denmark (July 1998), number 20 in Belgium's Wallonia (August 1997), number 27 in Sweden (March 1998), and number 37 in the Netherlands (March 1998).